RTLucassen/melanocytic_lesion_triaging/README.md

-# Artificial Intelligence-based Triaging of Cutaneous Melanocytic Lesions
+# Artificial Intelligence-Based Triaging of Cutaneous Melanocytic Lesions
 This repository contains all code and trained model parameters to support the paper:

-***"Artificial intelligence-based triaging of cutaneous melanocytic lesions"***
+***"Artificial Intelligence-Based Triaging of Cutaneous Melanocytic lesions"***

 which is currently under submission.